Adorable Sheltie Pictures

-Check out these cute Sheltie pictures including 101 Shelties in the bath and 101 Sheltie puppies.
-Also learn how to photograph your furball in any situation.
+Check out these cute Sheltie pictures including Sheltie puppies, Shelties in the bath, and see how a Sheltie looks growing from a puppy into a proud adult dog.
+Also: how to photograph your furball in any situation.

 Sheltie puppies go through rapid developments after birth, maturing into adult dogs by 1-2 years.
 Check out these adorable developmental stages.

 #1.
 Newborn Sheltie puppies are completely vulnerable.
 Their eyes are closed, they can't hear and they even need help from mom to pee and poop.
 Their bodies have only a fine layer of fur, so they huddle up to mom and their litter mates to keep warm.
 Their first experience is being licked clean by their mother's tongue.

 #2.
 In the first week of life, neonatal Sheltie puppies sleep and feed lots, enabling them to more than double their weight.
 They're too weak to support their own weight though and can only slither across the ground by wiggling their legs.
 They do have a good sense of smell and touch at this point which helps them feed... [continue reading Sheltie Puppy Development in Pictures]

 All puppies are adorable.
 That's a fact.
 But the Shetland Sheepdog puppy - with his big floppy ears, beautiful almond eyes and silky soft fur - knows how to be deliberately cute on demand.

 We just can't get enough of them, which is why we asked Sheltie Planet readers to send in their favorite Sheltie puppy photos.
 And this is the squeal-worthy result.
 Get ready for complete fluff overload because these guys will melt your heart.
 Silly, curious, playful, sleepy, bashful... oh wait now I'm naming dwarves... [continue reading 101 Cute Sheltie Puppies]